HarshitaAgarwal03/example-script-for-circos/README.md

 # Script to Visualize links between genomic positions using Circos package

-One of the major challenge in studing large genomic data is its effective visualisation.
-Reading genomic data is very tedious and repetitive on the same time.
-Interactive plots like **Circos** helps to visualize these datasets interactively and attractively.
+One of the major challenges in studing large genomic data is its effective visualisation.
+Reading genomic data is very tedious and repetitive at the same time.
+Interactive plots like **Circos** help to visualize these datasets interactively and attractively.

 This script is designed to visualize links between different genomic positions **using Perl based Circos package**.

 ## Software download
 ### Requirements:
 1. UNIX system     (Note: one can download Circos on Windows and mac also, but this script is designed for Ubuntu)
-2. Perl 5.8.x or newer version is highy recomended
+2. Perl 5.8.x or newer version is highly recommended
 3. Circos Package

 ### Download and Install Circos using Conda